GIScience/sketch-map-tool/docs/development-setup.md

 poetry install
-poetry shell  # Spawns a shell within the virtual environment pre-commit install  # Install pre-commit hooks npm install # Install local versions of eslint and stylelint to check JS and CSS
+poetry shell  # Spawns a shell within the virtual environment pre-commit install  # Install pre-commit hooks npm install # Install local versions of esbuild, eslint and stylelint to build and check JS and CSS
 # Hack away
 ```